mjsobrep/mar-designs/_posts/2021-03-16-Final-chapter.md

 ## Penn Wharton Startup Challenge: Engineers do Business
-Fresh off the success of the Rothberg Catalyzer,  we wanted a deeper understanding the business aspect of our venture.
+Fresh off the success of the Rothberg Catalyzer,  we wanted a deeper understanding of the business aspect of our venture.
 The Wharton Startup Challenge allowed us to do just that.
 We prepared hard and delved into the nuances of the orthotics market.
 We got help from experts at Wharton and continued support from Penn Health-Tech to refine our ideas.

 At the culmination of this competition, we presented a pitch to judges with business, venture capital, and medical device experience.
-Thinking about the questions they asked about the marketplace and insurance landscape helped us gain a deeper understanding of the steps it takes to create a successful venture.
-We were honored to be awared the innovation award ($25K) for our work.
+Thinking about their questions around the marketplace and insurance landscape helped us gain a deeper understanding of the steps it takes to create a successful venture.
+We were honored to be awarded the innovation award ($25K) for our work.

 [2020 Startup Challenge Finalists](https://entrepreneurship.wharton.upenn.edu/2020-finalists/)

 [Wharton News](https://news.wharton.upenn.edu/press-releases/2020/05/caring-for-our-furry-friends-my-virtual-veterinarian-wins-30000-perlman-grand-prize-in-virtual-startup-challenge/)

-## Learning in the Penn Entrepenuriship Ecosystem
+## Learning in the Penn Entrepreneurship Ecosystem
-Penn has an incredible ecosystem to foster inovation and entrepenuriship.
+Penn has an incredible ecosystem to foster innovation and entrepreneurship.
 As we worked to develop MAR Orthotics, we were able to tap into multiple resources to help us learn and develop the venture.

 ### Penn I-CORPS
-After the Rothberg catalyzer, we knew that we had an exciting idea.
+After the Rothberg Catalyzer, we knew that we had an exciting idea.
 But it still needed a lot of validation.
 Penn I-CORPS helped us to connect with health care providers and patients to better understand both the need and the business.

 ### Venture Lab
 We joined the Penn Venture Lab to connect with the broader startup community at Penn.
 We were able to access resources to help us plan the business behind MAR.
 We also joined VIP-C, a group of entrepreneurs interested in helping each other bring their startups to life.